 Exploring Marietta’s Hidden Gems: Off the Beaten Path

 While Marietta is known for its historic charm and vibrant community, it also harbors some delightful hidden gems that are often overlooked by visitors and even some residents.
+Interestingly, Marietta earned the nickname “Gem City of Georgia” back in the late 1800s.
 If you’re in search of unique and lesser-known places to explore in Marietta, here are some off-the-beaten-path gems waiting to be discovered.

 Marietta Fire Museum: Tucked away on Haynes Street, the Marietta Fire Museum is a tribute to the city’s firefighting history.
 Explore vintage fire engines, equipment, and memorabilia, and learn about the brave firefighters who have served Marietta over the years.